Silenttttttt/gpt-py-programmer/README.md

 To stop the program, press `CTRL + C` in the terminal.

 `Example inputs`
-Inputs like these produce good results because it allows the AI to have feedback on the code's success.
+Inputs: like these produce good results because it allows the AI to have feedback on the code's success.
         "make a simple calculator and a test function that will test it and print the results"

-Also, `input()` causes problems

 Note:

 WARNING: This program can potentially execute harmful code.
 Please use it with caution and review the generated code before execution.
 When the token count reaches 4k, the program will halt.
 A feature to forget past messages will be implemented at some point.

+Also, `input()` causes problems

 Enjoy interacting with the chatbot and exploring the power of code execution!